tddfellow/microservices-and-mobile-code-europe-edition/README.md

 > The (Native) App is Dead; Long Live the (Web) App

 _ https://thejournal.com/articles/2015/10/05/the-app-is-dead.aspx _

+### Web App - Pros

+- Almost no knowledge of the mobile platform required
+- Effectively, write code only once: for web and mobile

+### Web App - Cons

+- Native app features are unavailable
+- Users do not discover the app where they are used to
+- Lower chances of repeated usage
+- Can not execute in a background mode

+## Build the Progressive Web App

 ## Run the Web App in a Web View